Intro

 Hello, I am Muirén (she, her)

-The future I propose is the acquisition of land and building of 🦉DomusVıtrea, a tiny home and tiny makerspace built inside a glass house.
-Selecting a mixed-use zoned location makes possible a live-learn-make space: 🛖Residence, 🪄Performing Arts Stage🎭, and 🧘🏾Zen Garden Café, a sanctuary from a cynical, violent world.
+My proposition is acquiring land and the building of 🦉DomusVitrea🌳, a unique canopy-level arboreal observatory, while on and below ground a mission of syntropic agroforestry, with tiny homes, studios, makerspaces, fablab, and gardens ― a community built within a glass house.
+Selecting a mixed-use zoned location makes possible a space to live, to learn, to make:🛖Residence, 🎭Communication & Performing Arts Ecosystem, and 🧘🏾Zen Garden Café, a sanctuary from a cynical, violent world.

 Do Boycotts Actually Work? • PBS Origins